ygpedroso/react-autohide/README.md

 ## Styling

- By default the children component will be displayed inside a `div` element, with `.autohide` class and none styling what so ever:
+ By default the children component will be displayed inside a `span` element, with `.autohide` class and none styling what so ever:

  But the styles can be modified by overriding this `css` class:
  1. `.autohide`: Entire Component container.